AndrejIT/map_unexplore/README.md

 clrmap.py - Clears all objects from map and saves it as backup.

 mt_block_parser.py - Can be used to read map block data from your code.

+recover.py - Copy only helthy map blocks.

+mirrormap.py - Creates mirrored version of map.
+Currently only script, which can take arguments <source.sqlite> <target.sqlite>.